nikhil-garg/EMG_exp/README.md

 Please note that the requirement file might use outdated dependencies.
 To get latest versions : ```pip3 install numpy pandas matplotlib scipy scikit_learn scikit_plot nni seaborn Brian2```

+Finally, make sure the source of the project is in the Python path.
+- On linux : `export PYTHONPATH="$PWD/src"`
+- On windows : `set PYTHONPATH="$PWD/src"`
+You can also modify it permanently, see [here](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).

 # Usage